 The walk starts in the centre of the village and heads north to North Carr Hill and Hollin Hill.
 Here you have the option of exploring the woodland around Hollin Hill which includes Frytons Wood.
 This route turns south towards Ganthorpe and Mowthorple Dale before returning to the village along Mowthorpe Lane.

 With various long distance trails passing through the village there's lots of options for extending your walking in the area.
-You could head south along the Ebor Way and visit Sheriff Hutton for example.
+You could head south along the Ebor Way and visit the ruined castle and 12th century church at Sheriff Hutton for example.

 If you were to follow the Centenary Way east and then south you could visit Coneysthorpe and the wonderful Castle Howard.
 The magnificent house is one of the chief highlights of Howardian Hills.
 It's great for walkers with 1000 acres of parkland and gardens with woodland trails, two large lakes, a series of ponds, formal gardens and fountains.

 Also nearby is the town of Malton where there are riverside paths along the River Derwent and a fascinating Roman Fort to see.